 Safety is key

 Another concern you must make sure, before anything else, is the viable safety which your extension will have.
 Electrician experts like http://www.baileypollock.co.uk/ will have to be called in to examine the wiring infrastructure of the home and how it can extend safely into your newly added portion of the house.
-During the building process, the authorities might pop by to see how the land is being treated, i.e. is the foundation strong and stable, If you’re planning to install a sink or toilet, have sewage pipes been properly fitted, have the wires for the lights, TV or socket plugs been properly fitted and government standard precautions are in place?, etc. A standard kitchen or veranda extension will retain a simple layout, but if you’re going to be extending the first floor, then the structural integrity will be thoroughly examined throughout the building process.
+During the building process, the authorities might pop by to see how the land is being treated, i.e. is the foundation strong and stable, If you’re planning to install a sink or toilet, (see flushguide.com on how to pick the right toilet for you), have sewage pipes been properly fitted, have the wires for the lights, TV or socket plugs been properly fitted and government standard precautions are in place?, etc. A standard kitchen or veranda extension will retain a simple layout, but if you’re going to be extending the first floor, then the structural integrity will be thoroughly examined throughout the building process.
 Should any lack of standards occur, the local council can freeze further building until those issues are resolved, so be prepared and stay vigilant.

 Altering the exterior